 We have some wonderful treats for you in this issue.

-- Formal research on the Zentangle Method
+- A formal study on the Zentangle Method

 - New tangle: pea-nuckle